nextcloud/news-updater/README.rst

     # 4. Install nextcloud-news.updater
     $ sudo pip3 install nextcloud_news_updater --install-option="--install-scripts=/usr/bin"

-After the Install you can run The Updater as a Service by extending the Service File with the correct Environment Variable for your Python version.
-In This Example we use Python 3.5:
+After the install you can run the updater as a service by extending the service file with the correct environment variable for your Python version.
+In this example we use Python 3.5:

 .. code:: ini

     [Unit]
     After=default.target